-- Development of salmon and salmon habitat conservation plans for watershed or sub-watershed (watershed planning). - Conservation, rebuilding and restoration of wild Atlantic salmon and salmon habitat. - Restoring access of wild Atlantic salmon to salmon habitat. - Public education and awareness of the importance of conservation of wild Atlantic salmon and its habitat.
+- Development of salmon and salmon habitat conservation plans for watershed or sub-watershed (watershed planning). - · Conservation, rebuilding and restoration of wild Atlantic salmon and salmon habitat. - Restoring access of wild Atlantic salmon to salmon habitat. - Public education and awareness of the importance of conservation of wild Atlantic salmon and its habitat.

-Project Solicitation: An annual round of calls for project proposals in November-December of each year.
+Project Solicitation: At least one annual round of calls for project proposals culminating in December of each year.